picandocodigo/useragent-spy/readme.txt

 1. Screenshot 1

 == Change log ==

+= 1.3.1 =
+* Bugfix with device image always showing even when no device detected.

 = 1.3 =
 * Added a bunch of Samsung devices, Sony PlayStation 3, PSP, Vita.